 - Provides benefits similar to a traditional savings account

 - ATM/Debit card is also issued to the child, with daily withdrawal limits

 - Any balance in the child’s account that falls below a certain threshold will be maintained by deducting the amount from the parent’s bank account

-- After the age of 18, a child’s savings account becomes inactive.
-Following that, the child’s savings account must be converted to a regular savings account
+- After the age of 18, a child’s savings account becomes inactive and must be converted to a regular savings account

-- One must maintain a minimum account balance to avoid any penalty
+- Minimum account balance must be maintained to avoid penalty

-A family savings account is a type of savings account in which individual family members pool their individual savings accounts under a single “Family ID.”
-Account-holders can manage all of the accounts associated with a single account separately.
-A family savings account can be opened by anyone in the family, including a spouse, children, siblings, in-laws, grandchildren, grandparents, or parents.
+A family savings account is a type of bank account where multiple members of a family can combine their individual savings accounts into a single account.
+Each member of the family has their own login and can manage their own savings within the account.
+The account can be opened by any family member, including spouses, children, siblings, in-laws, grandchildren, grandparents, or parents.

 Features of Family Savings Account

 - When you combine multiple savings accounts under a single ID (a family savings account), you must maintain a minimum balance on all of the accounts included in the combination.
 The minimum balance will be equal to the highest minimum balance requirement among the individual accounts.